sane/sane/index.md

 ###Installing sails npm packages
 If you are using docker you currently have to run `fig run server npm install <package>` in your root folder to correctly install an npm package for your sails container.

+###Linux Support
+The sane-cli should mostly support linux as-is.
+If you use docker however, make sure that your `DOCKER_HOST` variable is set so there is an IP to connect to rather than a unix socket.

 ###Docker/Fig issues
 If you generally have issues with your containers can try to remove all your docker containers via `docker rm 'docker ps --no-trunc -aq'` and then simply run `sane up --docker` (if it is not defaulted in your `.sane-cli`) to set up all the containers again.